mulesoft-catalyst/redis-caching-scope-example/README.md

-# Caching Scope Example w/Redis
+# Redis Caching Scope Example

 This example provides two separate caching implementations for Mule-based APIs, both using Redis.
 The primary purpose of caching is to increase data retrieval performance by reducing the need to access the underlying